 Then, in the third company, I never felt part of it.
 It was a short period.
 Leave alone, interacting with foreigners.
 I didn’t even interact with people in nearby cubicles properly there.

 Then, in the current company, first three and a half years have been into internal quality function, which never had any scope for customer interaction.
 Once in a while, I could be part of some international calls as observer.
-Often I found it very tough to follow what the person at the other side was saying.
 I had to meet some of them in person also at times when they visited our offices.
 But, the interactions have been very short and sweet.

 Only now, after moving to the consulting group, have I started interacting with a good number of westerners on a daily basis.
 First day, when I had to attend the first call, it was such a different feeling.
 Now I know that I am going to have lots of western friends and all this is going to be a day-to-day affair.
 But, the first day was a different experience.
-I only regret that I had to wait for 12 years to have this feeling followed by the rich experience.
 Now I am working with many of them and it has become a very silly thing to have longed for such an experience for so long.

 I also had to work with a Spanish colleague for three weeks when he was in Bangalore last month.
 I would say this is the closest association I have had with a foreigner so far.
 It was a great experience to start with.
 We had plenty of time to discuss and learn about each other’s culture during the three weeks we worked together.
 It was not a surprise that we had many surprises as we discussed about everything under the sun.
 I started off this post to discuss about all such surprises, but ended up only with an introduction.
 So, let me do that in a separate post shortly and let this post be a generic one on my journey towards west… Westwards…